Austin Klug Delivers All Black OregonCJ Richmond 30th HR Square

 • The Boilermakers surrendered only eight runs over 28 innings in the sweep, their fewest in a Big Ten series since conceding three in an April 2024 home sweep of Michigan State.
 It was the fewest in a road series since giving up five in a sweep at Penn State in March 2018.

 • Purdue joined No. 3-ranked Georgia Tech as the only teams to sweep Northwestern this season.
-The Wildcats managed to stave off a sweep vs. USC at home last month and in road series at Oregon and Washington.
+The Wildcats managed to stave off a sweep vs. USC at home last month and in road series at Rice, Oregon and Washington.

 • With Oregon winning its rubber game with Nebraska on Sunday in Eugene, the Boilermakers and No. 1-ranked UCLA (18-0 Big Ten) are the only teams to win five consecutive Big Ten series so far this season.

-• Purdue’s sweeps at Northwestern in 2024 and 2026 marked the first ever that the program swept a Big Ten opponent in consecutive road series.
+• Purdue’s sweeps at Northwestern in 2024 and 2026 marked the first time ever that the program swept a Big Ten opponent in consecutive road series.
 The Boilermakers are 17-4 vs. NU during their streak of seven consecutive series wins dating back to 2018.
 Purdue has swept the Wildcats three times during that stretch.

 • Northwestern’s run in the eighth inning Sunday ended the Boilermaker bullpen’s streak of 19 consecutive scoreless innings, which dated back to the ninth inning of the April 4 game vs. Illinois.